Table of Contents

 9. Test Your Product

-Products will not be perfect in the early stages of development and prototyping.
-Along the way, you will need to modify your product, and the best way to identify these necessary changes is by continuously testing your invention with real consumers.
-Gather honest feedback from test groups to validate your idea.
+Products are rarely perfect in the early stages of development and prototyping.
+As the design evolves, modifications become necessary, and the most effective way to identify these improvements is through continuous testing with real users.
+Honest feedback from test groups helps validate the concept and reveals areas that require refinement.

 10. Find a Manufacturer